 - Visit the websites of the schools you are interested in, and explore the admissions and academics pages.
 Start to think about your major(s) of interest and how the activities you are involved in support these interests.
 If possible, we want to determine what major(s) options you will list on your applications sooner rather than later so you can best prepare yourself for talking about these interests in your apps.
 If you need suggestions for activities based on your interests (for example, Coursera courses, independent projects, etc.), let us know—we help with this!

-- Fall is a great time to visit colleges, so plan a few trips if you can.
-Can’t leave town?
-Try a virtual tour!
+- Fall is a great time to visit colleges, so plan at least one virtual tour per week!

 - Do you have a plan in place to get more involved with any of your extracurricular activities?
 Look for leadership opportunities in school clubs and activities outside of school too.
 Remember, leadership is far more than leading a school club or sports team.